dr-pato/audio_visual_speech_enhancement/README.md

 ```
 ```<shape_predictor_file>```  contains the parameters of the face landmark extractor model.
 You can download a pre-trained model file [here](http://dlib.net/files/shape_predictor_68_face_landmarks.dat.bz2).

-You can watch the result of the face landmark extractor using:
+If you want to check the result of the face landmark extractor type:
 ```
 av_speech_enhancement.py video_preprocessing
 	--video <video_file>